matthewbub/weather-prototype/README.md

 - [x] Throttle address search form
 - [ ] get weather per feed item
 - [x] limit results to like 5 at a time
+- [x] Clear search results when the modal is closed
+- [x] Do not send http requests to `location-auto-complete` on empty inputs
+- [x] Do not send http requests to `location-auto-complete` on when an input is selected
 - [ ] implement state-wide alerts: `https://api.weather.gov/alerts/active?area=CA`
 	- DOCS: https://www.weather.gov/documentation/services-web-api
 - [ ] toasts should be added as responses to all actions, uh where is that specifically, research and identify
 - [ ] user should be able to delete a location item
 - [ ] UI is busted in desktop when added a new location
-- [x] Do not send http requests to `location-auto-complete` on empty inputs
-- [x] Do not send http requests to `location-auto-complete` on when an input is selected
 - [ ] Create a CRON job that executes `nwsWeatherAlertsByState` across all 50 states every hour or something.
 Log those to our database, we'll pull from them in an effort to not stress the Governments networks
 - [ ] We need to pull `locations` and `weather` in two separate requests to paint the page.
 It's extremely slow in development, should be easy to lift.
 - [ ] Jest for ensuring there aren't any unintentional breaking changes backs
 - [ ] add load more / pagination features
-- [ ] Clear search results when the modal is closed

 ### backlog TODO
 - [ ] i didn't know gps coordinates change over time.
 We'll need a background job to run X times a year to ensure coordinates remain aligned